Heatblur-Simulations/f-4e-manual/src/systems/nav_com/intercom.md

 The microphone switch for the Intercom System is the aft position on the inboard throttle grip in both cockpits.
-When using the intercom, all audio sans the pull-up tone, stall warning, voice warning, and ECM are reduced (same as RADIO OVERRIDE).
+When using the intercom, all audio sans the pull-up tone, stall warning and ECM are reduced (same as RADIO OVERRIDE).